gdsbook/book/notebooks/04_spatial_weights.md

 These are the starkest contrasts in the map, and result in the most distinctive divisions between adjacent tracts' household incomes.

+# Questions

+1. Rook contiguity & Queen contiguity are two of three kinds of contiguity that are defined in terms of chess analogies.
+The third kind, *Bishop contiguity*, applies when two observations are considered connected when they share single vertices, but are considered *disconnected* if they share an edge.
+This means that observations that exhibit Queen contiguity are those that exhibit either Rook or Bishop contiguity.
+Using the Rook and Queen contiguity matrices we built for San Diego and the `Wsets.w_difference` function, are there any Bishop-contiguous observations in San Diego?

+2. Different kinds of spatial weights objects can result in very different kinds of graph structures.
+Considering the `cardinalities` of the Queen, Block, and union of Queen & Block, which graph type has the highest average cardinality?
+Why might this be the case?
+Which graph has more nonzero entries?

+3. Comparing their average cardinality and percentage of nonzero links, which graph in this chapter has the *most sparse* structure?
+That is, which graph is the most sparsely connected?

+4. In this chapter, we worked with regular *square* lattices using the `lat2W` function.
+In the same manner, the `hexLat2W` function can generate *hexagonal regular lattices*.
+For lattices of size (3,3), (6,6), and (9,9) for Rook & Queen `lat2W`, as well as for `hexLat2W`:

+    1. examine the average cardinality.
+Does `lat2W` or `hexLat2W` have higher average cardinality?
+    2. Further, make a histogram of the cardinalities.
+Which type of lattice has higher variation in its number of neighbors?
+    3. Why is there no `rook=True` option in `hexLat2W`, as there is in `lat2W`?

+5. The *Voronoi diagram* is a common method to construct polygons from a point dataset.
+A Voronoi diagram is built up from *Voronoi cells*, each of which contains the area that is closer to its source point than any other source point in the diagram.
+Further, the Queen contiguity graph for a *Voronoi diagram* obeys a number of useful properties, since it is the *Delaunay Triangulation* of a set of points.
+    1. Using the following code, build and plot the voronoi diagram for the *centroids* of Mexican states, with the states and their centroids overlayed:
+    ```python
+    from pysal.lib.weights.distance import get_points_array
+    from pysal.lib.cg import voronoi_frames

+    centroid_coordinates = get_points_array(mx.centroid)
+    cells, centers = voronoi_frames(centroid_coordinates)

+    ax = cells.plot(facecolor='none', edgecolor='k')
+    mx.plot(ax=ax, edgecolor='red', facecolor='whitesmoke', alpha=.5)
+    mx.centroid.plot(ax=ax,color='red', alpha=.5, markersize=10)
+    ax.axis(mx.total_bounds[[0,2,1,3]])
+    plt.show()
+    ```
+    2. Using the `weights.Voronoi` function, build the Voronoi weights for the Mexico states data.
+    3. Compare the connections in the Voronoi and Queen weights for the Mexico states data.
+Which form is more connected?
+    4. Make a plot of the Queen contiguity and Voronoi contiguity graphs to compare them visually, like we did with the block weights & Queen weights.
+How do the two graphs compare in terms of the length of their links and how they connect the Mexican states?
+    5. Using `weights.set_operations`, find any links that are in the Voronoi contiguity graph, but not in the Queen contiguity graph.
+Alternatively, find any links that are in the Queen contiguity graph, but not the Voronoi contiguity graph.

+6. Interoperability is important for the Python scientific stack.
+Thanks to standardization around the `numpy` array and the `scipy.sparse` array datastructures, it is simple and computationally-easy to convert objects from one representation to another:
+    1. Using `w.to_networkx()`, convert the Mexico Regions Queen+Block weights matrix to a `networkx` graph.
+Compute the Eigenvector Centrality of that new object using `networkx.eigenvector_centrality`
+    2. Using `w.sparse`, compute the number of connected components in the Mexico Regions Block weights matrix using the `connected_components` function in `scipy.sparse.csgraph`.
+    3. Using `w.sparse`, compute the all-pairs shortest path matrix in the Mexico Queen weights matrix using the `shortest_path` function in `scipy.sparse.csgraph`.

+7. While every node in a $k$-nearest neighbor graph has 5 neighbors, there is a conceptual difference between *indegree* and *outdegree* of nodes in a graph.
+The *outdegree* of a node is the number of outgoing links from a node; for a K-Nearest Neighbor graph, this is $k$ for every variable.
+The *indegree* of a node in a graph is the number of *incoming* links to that node; for a K-Nearest Neighbor graph, this is the number of other observations that pick the target as their nearest neighbor.
+The *indegree* of a node in the K-Nearest Neighbor graph can provide a measure of *hubbiness*, or how central a node is to other nodes.
+    1. Using the San Diego Tracts data, build a $k=6$ nearest neighbor weight and call it `knn_6`.
+    2. Verify that the $k=6$ by taking the row sum over the weights matrix in `knn_6.sparse`.
+    3. Compute the indegree of each observation by taking the *column sum* over the weights matrix in `knn_6.sparse`, and divide by 6, the outdegree for all observations.
+    4. Make a histogram of the indegrees for the $k=6$ weights.
+How evenly-distributed is the distribution of indegrees?
+    5. Make a new histogram of the indegree standardized by the outdegree when $k=26$.
+Does hubbiness reduce when increasing the number of $k$-nearest neighbors?

+8. Sometimes, graphs are not simple to construct.
+For the `san_diego_neighborhoods` dataset:
+    1. Build the Queen contiguity weights, and plot the graph on top of the neighborhoods themselves.
+How many connected components does this Queen contiguity graph have?
+    2. Build the K-Nearest Neighbor graph for the default, $k=2$.
+How many connected components does this K-Nearest Neighbor graph have?
+    3. What is the smallest $k$ that you can find for the K-Nearest Neighbor graph to be fully-connected?
+    4. In graph theory, a link whose *removal* will increase the number of connected components in a graph is called a *bridge*.
+In the fully-connected KNN graph with the smallest $k$, how many bridges are there between the north and south components? *(hint: use the plotting functionality)*
+    5. What are the next two values of $k$ required for there to be an *additional* bridge at that $k$?

 # References